 The analysis of accidents is based on calculations relevant to hypothetical sequences of events and models of their potential impacts.
-The models provide estimates of the frequencies, source terms, pathways for dispersion, exposures, and the effects on human health and the environment as realistic as possible within the scope of the analysis.
+The models provide estimates of the frequencies, source terms, pathways for dispersion, exposures, and the effects on human health and the environment that are as realistic as possible given the available data and design information.
 In many cases, the scarcity of experience with the postulated accidents leads to uncertainty in the calculation of the consequences and frequencies.
 This fact has promoted the use of models or input values that yield conservative estimates of consequences and frequency.
 Additionally, since no credit is taken for safety systems that may function during an event, these events do not represent expected conditions within the facility at any point in its lifetime.